-2. Pop the butter and sugar in a large mixing bowl and beat with electric beaters or a stand mixer till pale and creamy.
+2. Make the cake: pop the softened butter and sugar in a large mixing bowl and beat with electric beaters or a stand mixer till pale and creamy.
 Finely grate the zest from 3 blood oranges into the bowl.
 Set the oranges to one side for later.
-Remove the leaves from the thyme sprigs, then roughly chop them.
+Pick the leaves from the thyme sprigs, then roughly chop them.
 Add to the bowl and mix till evenly combined.

 4. When the eggs are incorporated into the batter, add the ground almonds, flour and baking powder.
 Stir them into the batter by hand.
 Fold in the soured cream.

 5. Pour the mix into your lined tin and smooth it flat with the back of a spoon.
-Slide it into the oven for 40-45 mins.
+Bake for 40-45 mins till golden, firm and risen.
 Check it is cooked by inserting a skewer into the centre.
 It should come out clean, without any wet batter clinging to it.